stuburger/yafl/README.md

 > **Why you might need this: `persistFieldState`**
 >
 > You're not likely to use the `persistFieldState` prop very often, but it may come in handy when you are working with multi-route forms.
-By default, whenever a Field's `componentWillUnmount` function is called the Field will be removed from the Form component's internal state, and along with it, any state that is associated with the Field.
+By default, whenever a Field's `componentWillUnmount` function is called, the Field will be removed from the Form component's internal state and along with it, any state that is associated with that Field.
 When you're creating a multi-page Form, you'll probably want to keep this state around while visiting different routes, or areas of your Form where some of your Fields may not currently be mounted!

 ##### `onFormValueChange?: (prev: T, next: T) => void`